-An examination of the results for the series of 4-inch cylindrical shells provides an indication of the general reliability of these data.
-Note that while the peak pressures (and peak accelerations) for these firings varied considerably, the pressure impulses (and thus muzzle velocities) were in relatively close agreement.
+while the peak pressures (and peak accelerations) for these firings varied considerably, the pressure impulses (and thus muzzle velocities) were in relatively close agreement.
 The authors have seen this same type of large variability in peak mortar pressure, yet reasonably consistent overall performance, in numerous other confined-combustion measurements.
 The reason for this effect is not clear but is suspected to be the result of small dynamic differences in the ignition and initial flame spread within the pyrotechnic charge (an interesting subject, but beyond the scope of this article.)

 There was relatively close agreement between measured and calculated shell muzzle velocities, not only for the 4-inch cylindrical shells, but all others as well.
 Further, the muzzle velocities were reasonably close to 100 m/s (330 ft/s), regardless of shell size.
-This is consistent with the results reported by Shimizu, [5] Contestabile, [6,7] and in unpublished results of the authors.
+This is consistent with the results reported by Shimizu,[5] Contestabile,[6,7] and in unpublished results of the authors.
 Thus there is a reasonably high degree of confidence in the reported results.

-The maximum shell accelerations typically ranged from 8 to 12 km/s2 and appear to be mostly independent of nominal shell size.
-In part, the 4 km/s2 value reported in Table 2 was a result of using a smaller than normal amount of shell lift powder.
+The maximum shell accelerations typically ranged from 8 to $12 \text{ km/s}^2$ and appear to be mostly independent of nominal shell size.
+In part, the 4 km/s value reported in Table 2 was a result of using a smaller than normal amount of shell lift powder.
 However, it may also be a reflection of the widely varying peak pressures thought to result from the differences in ignition and flame spread mentioned above.
-Similarly, the 14 and 16 km/s2 values may again be the result of these same differences.
+Similarly, the 14 and 16 km/s values may again be the result of these same differences.

-These peak acceleration results can be put into perspective, recalling that the acceleration due to gravity is 9.8 m/s2.
+These peak acceleration results can be put into perspective, recalling that the acceleration due to gravity is 9.8 m/s.
 Accordingly, at their maximum acceleration, these somewhat typical aerial shells were experiencing approximately 400 to 1600 times the acceleration due to gravity.
-Obviously, this produces powerful forces on the contents of the shell (so-called set-back forces) and indirectly on the shell's casing as well.
-For example, in the relatively new "Lampare" style aerial salutes (maroons), there is generally a container of liquid fuel, combined in some fashion with a charge of flash powder.
+Obviously, this produces powerful forces on the contents of the shell (so-called set-back forces) that communicate to the shell's casing as well.
+For example, in the relatively new "Lampare" style aerial salutes (maroons), a container is generally filled with liquid fuel, combined in some fashion with a charge of flash powder.
 Consider a liquid fuel with a density of 0.85 g/cc that is placed in a container with a height of 150 mm (about 6 inches).
 If that shell is propelled such that it receives the peak acceleration seen in the tests reported above, the liquid pressure at the bottom of the container would range from 0.5 to 2.0 MPa (70 to 290 psi).
-Thus it clear why some fuel containers fail catastrophically during shell firing and why the fuel containers typically are strongly encased.
+Thus it is clear why some fuel containers fail catastrophically during such shell firings and why the fuel containers typically are strongly encased.